 Yes.
-If you are interested in knowing how an underground pathway can save a city from drowning, you can take their specialised tour as well.
+If you are interested in knowing how an underground pathway can save a city from drowning, you can take their specialized tour as well.

 How does it work?

-The 5 connected tunnels are arranged in such a way that the five huge vertical shafts discharge water from flooded areas into the river, connected via single tunnel.
-These shafts are about 70 metres tall.
+The 5 connected tunnels are arranged in such a way that the five huge vertical shafts discharge water from flooded areas into the river, connected via a single tunnel.
+These shafts are about 70 meters tall.

 How is the pressure inside the tunnel controlled?

 Before the water is discharged, it is collected in a gigantic tank.
-This tank comes to the rescue by controlling the force of the gushing water and adjusting air pressure to prevent a break down.
-This tank lies about 22 metres below the ground level.
+This tank comes to the rescue by controlling the force of the gushing water and adjusting air pressure to prevent a breakdown.
+This tank lies about 22 meters below ground level.

 5 Fun facts about the tunnel

-1. The water is discharged at a maximum rate of 200 cubic metres, which simply means that a 25-metre swimming pool will be emptied in a second.
+1. The water is discharged at a maximum rate of 200 cubic meters, which simply means that a 25-meter swimming pool will be emptied in a second.

-3. This avant-grade technology has sought worldwide attention and has baffled flood control experts from countries like China and South Korea.
+3. This Avant-garde technology has sought worldwide attention and has baffled flood control experts from countries like China and South Korea.

 4. The pressure-adjusting water tank is s larger than a soccer pitch.
-It is 177 metres long and 78 metres wide.
+It is 177 meters long and 78 meters wide.